pka/shell-compose/README.md

 # Shell Compose

-Shell Compose is a lightweight background runner for long-running or scheduled tasks.
+Shell Compose is a lightweight background process runner for long-running or scheduled tasks.

 ## Features